ambeshree23/ambeshree23/README.md

 - 👋 Hi, I’m @ambeshree23
-- 👀 I’m interested in  web developing...
+- 👀 I’m interested in  Web Developing.
 - 🌱 I’m currently learning  computer science and engineering.
-- 📫 How to reach me LinkedIn:
+- 📫 Reach me on LinkedIn: https://www.linkedin.com/in/ambeshree-koli-428157257
-- 😄 Pronouns: ...
+- 😄 Pronouns: She
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: A crocodile cannot stick it's tongue out.

 <!---
 ambeshree23/ambeshree23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.